8321/magicdir/sysadmin.md

 ###ADD and  DELETE a user on Linux system and GRANT SUDO privilege ###

 ##sudo adduser username -
-	@@This root command will create a new user after providing proper root or sudo privilege.
+	@This root command will create a new user after providing proper root or sudo privilege.
 ##su username -
 	# This command will ask for user's credentials to login and access its home directory.
 ##id -